 Trade and other receivables include trade receivables, prepayments and other receivables.
 Trade receivables are mainly related to property management services as well as value-added services.
-Trade receivables of the Group decreased from approximately RMB421.1 million as at 31 December 2022 to approximately RMB388.3 million as at 31 December 2023, primarily due to a decrease in sales site services, sales assistance services and ancillary property management services provided to the related parties.
+Trade receivables of the Group increased from approximately RMB388.3 million as at 31 December 2023 to approximately RMB452.7 million as at 31 December 2024, primarily due to an increase in the number of projects under management from 335 in 2023 to 394 in 2024 resulting in an increase in accounts receivable.
 Other receivables mainly consist of deposits, prepayment and other receivables and payment on behalf of property owners.
-Other receivables decreased from approximately RMB222.6 million as at 31 December 2022 to approximately RMB177.0 million as at 31 December 2023, mainly due to (i) a reallocation of other receivables of approximately RMB25.3 million to non-current assets; and (ii) a decrease in amounts of deposits and other receivables, payment on behalf of property owners and advances to employees resulted from the disposal of a subsidiary.
+Other receivables increased from approximately RMB177.0 million as at 31 December 2023 to approximately RMB278.5 million as at 31 December 2024, mainly due to (i) a reallocation of other receivables of approximately RMB26.5 million to non-current assets; and (ii) the payment of deposits to property developers or owners' committees or other third parties at the beginning of entering into contract for property management services.
 The Group seeks to strengthen strict control over its outstanding receivables, performs ongoing credit evaluation of its customers and makes frequent contact with customers to encourage regular payment of management fees.